 There are two types of beans in this salad, and one of them is called a pea!
 Black Eyed Peas are very popular in the American south.
-If you eat them on New Years Day, it’s considered to bring you prosperity.
+If you eat them on New Years Day, it's considered to bring you prosperity.
 Black Eyed Peas aren't eaten very often here in Australia, and are called Black Eyed Beans here, in the canned bean aisle.
 They are incredibly good for you.
 A one cup serving contains calcium, folate, protein, fiber and vitamin A, among other nutrients.
-All for less than 200 Calories, plus it’s very filling too.
-Black Beans are also a part of this Cowboy Caviar recipe.
+All for less than 200 Calories, plus it's very filling too.
+Black Beans are the other bean ingredient.

 I think I prefer to eat this as an alternative to bean salad, as I make a tasty 7 Bean Salad, but this is so much more colorful.
 I guess it’s true, we do eat with out eyes.
 The tortilla chips are optional and they do make a great dip when you scoop up the Cowboy Caviar.
 It even works great as the salad portion of a tortilla wrap or taco.
 You can control the amount of Tex-Mex spiciness you prefer.
 Some people like to add even more sugar, but I think this recipe is perfect.